 Best & Worst Years for Honda HR-V 2nd Generation (2016-2022)

-The second-gen Honda HR-V took everything great about its predecessor and cranked it up a notch.
-It’s the Swiss Army knife of compact SUVs – versatile, efficient, and comfy.
+The second-gen Honda HR-V took everything excellent about its predecessor and cranked it up a notch.
+It’s the Swiss Army knife of compact SUVs – versatile, efficient, and cozy.

 The Best Years: 2017, 2020, 2021, 2022

-These models pack a 1.8L I4 engine that pumps out 141 horses, paired with a smooth-as-butter CVT.
-You’ll be zipping around town and cruising highways while sipping fuel at a thrifty 28 city/34 highway MPG.
+These models pack a 1.8L I4 engine that pumps out 141 horses, paired with a seamless CVT.
+You’ll be zipping around town and cruising highways while sipping fuel at a frugal 28 city/34 highway MPG.

 Reliability?
 Check.
 Fewer mechanical problems?
 You got it.
-Content customers?
+Satisfied customers?
 In spades.
 That’s why these years are the all-stars of this generation.

 The Worst Years: 2016, 2018, 2019